Apple plunge deepens Warren Buffett's book value woes

 It followed a fourth-quarter slump in stock prices that may have already cost Berkshire 8.2 percent of its book value, according to Keefe Bruyette & Woods analyst Meyer Shields.

-Much of Berkshire’s roughly $219 billion of equities as of Sept.
-30, including its stake in Kraft Heinz Co, suffered double-digit declines in the quarter, when the S&P 500 including dividends fell 13.5 percent.
+Much of Berkshire's roughly $219 billion of equities as of Sept.
+30, including its stake in Kraft Heinz Co (KHC.O), suffered double-digit declines in the quarter, when the S&P 500 .SPX including dividends fell 13.5 percent.

-Among Berkshire’s 10 largest stock holdings, only Coca-Cola Co escaped the carnage, rising 2.5 percent.
+Among Berkshire’s 10 largest stock holdings, only Coca-Cola Co (KO.N) escaped the carnage, rising 2.5 percent.
 Shields said a 9 percent drop in Apple could reduce Berkshire’s book value another 0.74 percent.

 Buffett’s assistant did not respond to an email concerning whether the billionaire’s view of Apple has changed.

 Berkshire began investing in Apple in 2016.
-Buffett then ramped up the stake as he exited IBM Corp, an investment that had broken his usual aversion to technology stocks.
+Buffett then ramped up the stake as he exited IBM Corp (IBM.N), an investment that had broken his usual aversion to technology stocks.

 IBM proved mediocre.
 Yet while many investors consider Apple a technology stock, Buffett views it more as a consumer stock, reflecting the dependence of so many people on their iPhones.